TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    by *how*: :const:`SEEK_SET` or ``0`` to set the position relative to the beginning of the file; :const:`SEEK_CUR` or ``1`` to set it relative to the current position; :const:`SEEK_END` or ``2`` to set it relative to the end of the file.
-Return the new cursor position in bytes, starting from the beginning.
+Return the new cursor position in bytes, starting kutoka the beginning.

 .. data:: SEEK_SET